jhony-v/netflix-clone/README.md

 </h2>

 ## Overview
-Clone of the main screen of Netflix created with Gatsby and TailwindCSS.
+Clone of the main screen of Netflix created with gatsby, tailwindCSS and faker to show data.

 ## Requeriments
 To use this project in local you need to have installed: